vuongducphuong/documentation/content/applications/sales/rental.rst

 Computing
 ---------

-Odoo always uses two rules to compute the price of a product when you create a rental order:
+Leansoft always uses two rules to compute the price of a product when you create a rental order:

 #.
 Only one price line is used.
 #.
 The cheapest line is selected.